bvandewe/events-player/README.md

 There is NO PERSISTANCE anywhere so refreshing the page on the browser will reset the state.

-> **It does NOT currently support concurrent users or multiple browsers, as it is intended to be used locally!**

 It is deployed at https://events-viewer.k.ccie.cisco.com **for illustration only**!

 ## Frontend